HEADING INTO THE WINTER OF THE UK’S DISCONTENT?

 What effect will this have on NZ?

-The fragile recovery of the UK economy compounded by uncertainty created by the risk of a no-deal Brexit could be problematic for UK financial markets.
+The recent setback to the recovery in the UK economy compounded by ongoing uncertainty of a no-deal Brexit could be problematic for UK financial markets.
 From a long-term perspective, the sterling looks under-valued but failure to reach a trade deal with the EU will likely lead to a weaker sterling.
 For New Zealand, trade with the UK represents 3% of exports but the UK will be keen to strike trade deals with as many countries as possible and this could bode well for NZ, particularly in areas of primary produce exports.

 For those with investments in the UK